acederberg/pydantic-settings-yaml/README.rst

 Why Should I Use This?
 ================================================================

 This project is very helpful for projects that have large configuration files, nested configuration files, or if you just don't like writing large ``.env`` files.
 It is also worth noting that due to the backwards compatability between ``YAML`` and ``JSON`` that this will also parse ``JSON`` configuration.

 This can also be helpful when writing out (variables for ) helm charts, pipelines of various sorts, and other ``YAML`` assets.
-In such a context, it may be necessary to write an ``ENV`` file in line with your continuous integration or deployment variables.
+In such a context, it may be necessary to write an ``ENV`` file template in line with your continuous integration or deployment variables.
 However, this can be rather cumbersome due to escape sequences:

 .. code:: yaml

   # Example pipeline with env settings
   # The configuration built is compatable with ``./examples/__init__.py``